clngo/Master-Password/README.md

 ### How it Works

 A unique encryption key is created from the master password.
 No other key will ever be the same unless it is created from the master password.
-This encryption key is able to encrypt and decrypt other passwords.
+This encryption key is able to encrypt and decrypt stored passwords.
+When a user enters a master password, the program will create an encryption key from it, and try to decrypt a password inside the text file.
+If the password did not get decrypted, then the encryption key is incorrect, and therefore, the master password is incorrect.
+If the password did get decrypted, then the encryption key is correct, and therefore, the master password is correct.
+This is why storing at least one person is important.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Optimizations

-As stated earlier, I arbitrarily chose a constant EAR value as the threshold to close the eye.
-To be more accurate, I could calculate the average slope produced (visually shown in the figure/graph) and keep track of when the change in EAR is drastically slow as an indicate of a blink.
-This is far more accurate as an indicator of a blink isn't precisely on a constant value, but a sudden change.
-Furthermore, the glare from my glasses interferes with accurate eye landmarks and so it incorrectly counts more blinks than actuality.
+The stored passwords (not the master password) is stored in a text file.
+Although the passwords stored in the text file is encrypted, having access to the text file makes it vulnerable to deletion or manipulation, losing the stored passswords.
+Perhaps looking into other ways of storing the passwords will keep it from being manipulated.
+Nonetheless, the passwords are unable to be seen and the data remains hidden.

 ### Lessons Learned

-I had so much fun creating this project.
-Flipping on my camera and look at my face be covered in green made me forget the hours I struggled coding.
-Although it wasn't necessary, I wanted to plot down the data for myself.
-I learned that csv files were the best way of storing sensory data.
-So now I have a Python file on creating a csv file and how to animate a plot in real time.
-It was like a second mini project on top of the eye detection.
+My initial problem was storing the encryption key somewhere safe without it being reused easily.
+Instead, I demanded the user to create the encryption key themselves through the master password.
+This way, the only way to get the correct encryption key wasn't to store it, but to create one that matches.

 ### Built With
 * [![Python][Python.js]][Python-url]